Female-Invest/tech-interviews/assignments/mobile-engineer/README.md

 you to extend the server-side functionalities.
 Therefore, any missing endpoints can be mocked on the frontend if you're more comfortable with that.

-With that being said you can choose to focus on a few elements.
-This is your change to show off your skills, so whether that's implementing a killer UI, setting up a strong state management system or even spend all your time on a kick-ass project setup, it will be a valid solution.

-To reiterate, _we prefer_ for you to focus on just a few things and do them very well, so you can show us your skill ceiling.

 ### Evaluation criteria

 The scope of the task is broad and our evaluation criteria vary based on what